Park party for kids: Throw an epic celebration with these expert tips

 Wet weather plan

-Should the worst happen, and it rains on the day of your party, you will need to have a wet weather plan to enact.
-You have two choices 1) call off the party and reschedule for a different day or 2) relocate to a new indoor venue.
-It is a good idea to have this alternate information on the invitation and have everyone’s mobile phone numbers in your own phone just in case.
-Once the decision is made, let everyone know as soon as possible and hopefully there will be little disruption.
+If the worst happens and it rains on the day of your party, make sure you have a wet weather plan in place.
+You have two options: 1) call off the party and reschedule for another day, or 2) move the party to an indoor venue.
+It’s smart to include this backup plan on the invitation and have everyone’s mobile phone numbers saved in your phone, just in case.

-Hosting a party of any type can be stressful but if you make a plan in advance, follow our tips and ask for help from family and friends you may find that a park party will be one of the most cost effective, enjoyable celebrations that you can have to celebrate your child’s birthday!
+Hosting any party can be stressful, but with a solid plan, a bit of help from family and friends, and following our tips, you’ll find that a park party can be one of the most affordable and fun ways to celebrate your child’s birthday!

 Keep Reading